 The first remediation and restoration scenario (Alternative 2) assumes that the existing log pond dike and impacted sediments within the northern end of the log pond (adjacent to the dike) will be excavated.
 Excavated soil and sediment that exceeds RBCs would be disposed of offsite as nonhazardous waste in a permitted Subtitle D landfill.
 A 6-inch-thick residuals cover would be placed over excavated areas to stabilize the post-excavation surface and provide suitable habitat substrate.
-The residuals cover and all disturbed areas would be planted with native plants; planted areas would be maintained for three years.
+The residuals cover and all disturbed areas would be planted with native plants.
+It is assumed planted areas would be maintained for three years; any additional measures to meet mitigation requirements and ensure plant establishment would be determined as part of project design and permitting.